jeloa/azure-az104-hands-on/week-3-connectivity-traffic/lab06-network-traffic.md

 This lab focuses on implementing **Layer 4** and **Layer 7** traffic management in Azure using **Azure Load Balancer** and **Azure Application Gateway**.
 The goal is to distribute incoming public traffic across virtual machines and route requests based on URL paths.

 ---
+## Scenario
+Your organization has a public website.
+You need to load balance incoming public requests across different virtual machines.
+You also need to provide images and videos from different virtual machines.
+You plan on implementing an Azure Load Balancer and an Azure Application Gateway.
+All resources are in the same region.
+---

 ## Objectives
 - Deploy infrastructure using an ARM template